stereokai/amok/readme.markdown

 ## Options
 ```
   -h, --host
-    Specify the http hostname
+    specify the http host

   -p, --port
-    Specify the http port
+    specify the http port
 ```

 Any extra arguments will be passed along with the invocation to BUNDLER.